Andrei Coubiș

-Andrei Coubiș (born 29 September 2003) is a professional footballer who plays as a defender for club Sampdoria, on loan from Serie A club AC Milan.
-Born in Italy to Romanian parents, he is a Romania youth international.
+Andrei Coubiș (born 29 September 2003) is a professional footballer who plays as a centre-back for club Lincoln City.
+Born in Italy, he plays for the Romania national team.

 Early life

-Andrei Coubiș was born in Milan, Lombardy, from Romanian parents that arrived there from Suceava.
+Coubiș was born in Milan, Lombardy to Romanian parents that arrived there from Suceava.
 He started playing football in his hometown, joining the AC Milan main academy as an under-17.

 Club career

 AC Milan

-Andrei Coubiș entered the Primavera squad of AC Milan in 2021, a side he eventually captained.
+Coubiș entered the Primavera squad of AC Milan in 2021, a side he eventually captained.

-He made his senior debut for the rossoneri during a friendly match against German club 1.
+He made his senior debut for the rossoneri during a friendly match against rman club 1.
 FC Köln on the summer of 2022, before figuring on the bench in the Champions League that same year, for the group phase matches against English club Chelsea (both home and away), and the away match against Croatian club Dinamo Zagreb, without making his official debut however.
 He also then made headlines in the Youth League, as he scored against RB Salzburg for the opening game of the Milanisti.

 On the summer of 2024, he was assigned to the newly created reserve team Milan Futuro, set to compete in the Serie C Group B.

 Coubiș made his professional debut with Milan Futuro on 17 August 2024, coming on as a substitute for Álex Jiménez at the 74th minute of a 2–1 away win Coppa Italia Serie C round of 16 match against Novara.

 After Kevin Zeroli left on loan for Serie A club Monza, Coubiș replaced him as the captain of Milan Futuro, and he captained his first match on 8 February 2025, starting and featuring full time for a 2–0 home loss Serie C against Lucchese.

-He scored his first professional goal with Milan Futuro on 23 February 2025, for a 3–2 home loss Serie C match against Pescara.
+He scored his first professional goal with Milan Futuro on 23 February 2025, in a 3–2 home loss in a Serie C match against Pescara.

-Coubiș was called up by first team head coach Massimiliano Allegri for the pre-season friendly match against English Premier League club Leeds United on 9 August 2025.
-He came off the bench at the second half, substituting Yunus Musah for a 1–1 draw.
+Coubiș was called up by first team head coach Massimiliano Allegri for the pre-season friendly match against Premier League club Leeds United on 9 August 2025.
+He came off the bench in the second half, in place of Yunus Musah, in a 1–1 draw.